-Dr. Eriksen was the founding chair of the Immigrant Access Fund Society of Alberta (IAF), a nonprofit organization that offers micro loans to internationally trained and educated immigrants to help overcome the financial barriers they face in becoming able to work in their field in Alberta.
+Dr. Eriksen was the founding chair of the Immigrant Access Fund Society of Alberta (now Windmill Microlending), a nonprofit organization that offers micro loans to internationally trained and educated immigrants to help overcome the financial barriers they face in becoming able to work in their field in Alberta.

-The Maria Eriksen Memorial Bursary funds professional development or technical training at an accredited institution to support the successful transition of an individual’s life in Canada.
+The Maria Eriksen Memorial Bursary supports professional development or technical training at an accredited institution to assist an individual’s successful transition to life in Canada.

-Five bursaries at $2,000 each applied directly to tuition.
-The successful candidate must be:
+Five bursaries at $2,000 each, applied directly to tuition.

 - An immigrant woman (Canadian citizen or Permanent resident) residing in Alberta.

 - Attending school in order to return to her pre-immigration field of work.